 - understanding, remembering, or using information in work activities

 - controlling emotions and behavior and maintaining well-being in a workplace setting.

 In this case, you must suffer from:

 - generalized tonic-clonic seizures that occur at least once every other month for four consecutive months, or

 - dyscognitive seizures that occur at least once every other week for three consecutive months.

 The requirements are a bit different for children with epilepsy; see our article on disability for children with epilepsy for more information.

 Qualifying Under Medical-Vocational Guidelines

-If you are an adult with epilepsy, but don’t exactly meet one of those listings (for example, if you have grand mal seizures every other month,) you could still be eligible for benefits based on "medical-vocational" guidelines.
-This means that the symptoms of your epilepsy interfere with your daily activities to such an extent that there are no jobs that you could consistently perform.
+If you don’t quite meet one of the listings above (for example, say you have complex partial seizures once a month,) you could still be eligible for benefits if the symptoms of your epilepsy interfere with your activities to such an extent that there are no jobs that you could safely and consistently perform.
 When making this determination, your claims examiner will not only analyze your medical condition and symptoms, but will also consider other factors, including: